Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Learning in the setting

 and

 \end{theorem}

 \begin{remark}[Asymptotic normality under misspecification] When both the projection model and the propensity score are correctly specified, Theorem~\ref{th:ansi_unknownpi} ensures that $\hat\theta_{\hat\mu;\hat\pi}$ is asymptotically normal.
-If only one of the two nuisance components is correctly specified, the \ds{} estimator remains consistent due to its \textit{double robustness} property.
-However, achieving asymptotic normality in this case is more demanding, as reflected in the remainder condition in Assumption~\ref{ass:reg}, part~\textbf{b}.
-Specifically, the correctly specified nuisance function must converge at the faster rate of $(n+N)^{-1/2} \an^{-1/2}$, which is typically attainable \textit{only} when its population counterpart belongs to a low-dimensional, parametric model class.
-Therefore, in complex applications, the relaxation of Assumption~\ref{ass:reg}, \textbf{b}, may inhibit asymptotic normality and preserve only consistency. \end{remark}
+The consistency of the estimator relies on the remainder term $\eta$ vanishing asymptotically, as required by Assumption~\ref{ass:reg}, part~\textbf{b}.
+Algebraically, this remainder is driven by the product of the errors of the nuisance functions, scaling with $\norm{\hat{\pi} - \pitarget}{2}\norm{\hat{\mu} - \mutarget}{2}$.
+Therefore, Assumption \textbf{b} implicitly requires that at least one of the two nuisance models is correctly specified (\textit{double robustness}).
+If both models are misspecified, this condition generally fails, and consistency is lost.
+Furthermore, if only one component is correctly specified, achieving asymptotic normality is more demanding, as the correctly specified nuisance function must converge at the faster rate of $(n+N)^{-1/2} \an^{-1/2}$, which is typically attainable \textit{only} when its population counterpart belongs to a low-dimensional, parametric model class.
+Therefore, in complex applications, the relaxation of Assumption \textbf{b} may inhibit asymptotic normality and preserve only consistency. \end{remark}